-From the North American and European system of herbalism, key examples of nervine tonics include; St. John’s wort, skullcap, wood betony, and blue vervain.
-From the Ayurvedic system of medicine, the ‘medhya rasayana’ herbs possess similar properties and are said by Ayurvedic medicine to rejuvenate the brain and nervous system (Kulkarni et al., 2012).
-Medhya rasayana herbs are a sub division of the ‘rasayana’ herbs which are more general in their action to most of the entire body (Winston, 2007).
-However, many rasayana herbs also have an affinity for the nervous system.
-Examples of rasayana herbs which are also nervine tonics include; gotu kola, calamus, ashwagandha, and holy basil.
+From the North American and European system of herbalism, key examples of nervine tonics include; St. John’s wort, skullcap, wood betony, milky oats, and blue vervain.
+From the Ayurvedic system of medicine, the medhya rasayana herbs possess similar properties and are said by Ayurvedic medicine to rejuvenate the brain and nervous system (Kulkarni et al., 2012).
+Medhya rasayana herbs are a sub division of the rasayana herbs which are more general in their action to most of the entire body (Winston, 2007).
+Many rasayana herbs also have an affinity for the nervous system.
+Examples of rasayana (or medhya rasayana) herbs which we can consider nervine tonics include; gotu kola, calamus, ashwagandha, bacopa, and holy basil.
 Additionally, herbalists consider ashwagandha and holy basil adaptogens, but adaptogens could also generally be considered nervine tonic in action as they can help relax and restore the nervous system.
 However, they are unique as they also have affinity for the endocrine system and adrenal glands.
 Their modulation of the stress response system appears to result in them having a tendency to energise as well as relax.

 St. John’s wort

 Betonica officinalis or wood betony is native to Europe and was highly valued by both the ancient Greeks and Romans (Wood, 1997).
 Antonius Musa, physician to the Emperor Augustus, wrote a book claiming wood betony cured 47 diseases.
 Steeped in folk lore at the time, the Anglo-Saxon Herbal dramatically mentions betony as a shield against ‘frightful goblins that go by night and terrible sights and dreams’ (Watts, 2007).
 Next to vervain, wood betony was the most highly esteemed remedy for early European herbalists, and similar to vervain, unfortunately it has fallen into neglect in more modern times.
 It has been applied against headaches, fatigue, cognitive problems, weak digestion, sciatica, musculoskeletal conditions, CFS, and insomnia (Bartram, 2013).
-It has a relaxant property to it comparable with St. John’s wort.
-Distinct to St. John’s wort and skullcap, but similar to blue vervain, it has a gentle nootropic quality to it and may be useful in treating various cognitive problems.
-It is another herb that works well alongside St. John’s wort, blue vervain, and skullcap in the treatment of several different nervous afflictions.
+It has a relaxant action comparable with St. John’s wort in strength.
+Distinct to St. John’s wort and skullcap, but similar to blue vervain, it has a nootropic action and so may be useful in treating various cognitive problems.

 Verbena hastata or blue vervain, is a direct descendent of ordinary European vervain.
 Vervain was used by the Greek physician, Hippocrates, he recommended it for plague and fevers (Castleman, 2001).
 It was also used by the Roman physician to Theodosius the Great for throat cancer.
 The Romans spread vervain around Europe and it became popular among the Druids of England in pagan times.
 Many years later, after introduction of European vervain into America, blue vervain was selected by Dr. O. Phelps Brown in New Jersey City as the most potent of several vervains he tested (Wood, 2004).
 In his book ‘The Complete Herbalist (1867)’, he writes, ‘the very great medicinal value of this plant was brought to my attention by an accidental knowledge of the good it had effected in a long-standing case of epilepsy’ (Wood, 1997).